European Union–Moldova Deep and Comprehensive Free Trade Area: Outcome

 According to the European External Action Service (EEAS), European Union's imports from Moldova increased by 7.7 percent in 2016, to the value of €1.3 billion, an increase of 13.5 percent since 2014, the year in which the DCFTA entered into force.
 The European Union is Moldova's first trading partner and the first investor in the country, accounting for 66 percent of total Moldovan exports and 55 percent of total trade.
 The value of certain EU imports from Moldova grew more strongly, for example, agricultural imports which grew by 21 percent in 2016, worth €456 million.
 Data for the first half of 2017 confirms the positive trend of growth in Moldovan exports to the EU, in particular for a number of products such as sunflower seeds, nuts, grapes, dried fruits, wheat, barley, sugar, certain types of paper, textile and bedding articles.
 Overall, bilateral trade between the EU and Moldova has increased by 1.5 percent in 2016 to €3.3 billion.
 Johannes Hahn, a commissioner for European Neighbourhood Policy and Enlargement Negotiations, in a 2018 EU report, published on April 5, 2018, said :"Since the Association Agreement including the DCFTA entered into force, the EU's share in Moldova's exports has increased and accounts now for more than half of Moldova's total trade.....This is just one of many examples showing why the EU matters to the Republic of Moldova and why our partnership is beneficial to the lives of its people.

 Access to the European markets and benefits from the DCFTA will further increase once Moldova has aligned its health and safety standards to those of the EU.
 The food safety reform will enable Moldova to export its agricultural products, notably animal products, whose safety for consumers is strictly controlled in the EU.
 Overall, if reforms are completed, the DCFTA is expected to boost Moldova's GDP by 5.4 percent annually.

+Brexit

+Following the withdrawal of the United Kingdom from the European Union, the United Kingdom and Moldova signed a continuity trade agreement on 24 December 2020, based on the EU free trade agreement; the agreement entered into force on 1 January 2021.
+This agreement replicates the terms of the EU-Moldova DCFTA.
+Trade value between Moldova and the United Kingdom was worth £1,480 million in 2022.